Institute-of-Biomedical-Sciences/dynamic-cell-culture-drive/README.md

   - closed system with continuous rotation and even nutrient consumption,
   - suitable for suspension cultures and microcarrier-based cultures.

 After manufacturing and assembly, the respective modules can be set-up inside a standard cell culture incubator to drive dynamic cell culture experiments.
 One module can be connected to the controlling electronics at a time, but can be exchanged modularily.
 The graphical user interface for crontrolling and logging experiments are accessed through a web app that updates via this repository.
+The hardware is shown in Figure 1 and the graphical user interface for the rocking motion module is shown in Figure 2.

 ## Assembly and user documentation